Algonquin conservationist finds trash, turtles along Fox River as she canoes 200-mile length

 “This has been the best trip of my life,” Schiavone said.
 “We are extremely excited about what is going to unfold this weekend.”

-There are currently more than 100 events scheduled for Saturday along the Fox River, Swick said.
+There are more than 100 events scheduled for Saturday along the Fox River, Swick said.